 El Rancherito has grown to a chain of nine popular restaurants for a good reason.
 They have very good comida típica – traditional Colombian dishes.

-That’s why on the weekends, the El Rancherito restaurants can usually be busy.
+That’s why on the weekends, this restaurant chain’s restaurants are usually busy.
 Also, it’s a good place to soak up the Paisa atmosphere.

 So, if you are looking for traditional Colombian dishes, El Rancherito is recommended.